 NLP: Neuro-linguistic Programming

-Is Neuro-linguistic Programming really a scientific psychotherapy breakthrough, or just a New Age self-help trend?
+Some regard Neuro-linguistic Programming as a psychotherapy breakthrough, some as a New Age self-help trend.

 Today we're going to point our skeptical eye at Neuro-linguistic Programming, a New Age communication technique intended to facilitate the exertion of influence.
 Is it science, or is it another spin-the-wheel-and-invent-a-new-self-help-system disguising its marketing within scientific sounding language?